-Selling via third party platforms is “Hassle free”
+Selling via third party platforms is “hassle free”

 Click

-In other words, we are a publishing house.
-We cannot go into programming such a platform, tieing resources and man power to maintaining it.
-Not to mention to compete with proper online platforms.
+Publishers may think along the lines of: we’re a publishing house.
+We can’t go into programming such a platform, tying up resources and man power to maintain it.
+Who are we to compete with proper online platforms?

 Click